jernejvivod/ehr-explorer/README.md

-# MIMIC-III Explorer
+# EHR Explorer

-MIMIC-III explorer is an application used to visualize and preprocess the <a href="https://physionet.org/content/mimiciii/1.4/">MIMIC-III dataset</a>.
+EHR Explorer is an application used to visualize and preprocess the <a href="https://physionet.org/content/mimiciii/1.4/">MIMIC-III dataset</a>.

 ## Setting Up the Environment

-This section describes how to set up the environment for the MIMIC-III explorer project.
+This section describes how to set up the environment for the EHR Explorer project.

 ### Initializing the Database and Adding the Data